Technology Licensing Associate

-- Bachelor's degree in a physical science discipline (for example Physics, Applied Physics, ME, EE, Materials Science, Chemistry, ChemE) and five years of relevant experience or combination of education and relevant experience.
+- Bachelor's degree in a life science discipline (for example chemical engineering or bio engineering degree) and five years of relevant experience or combination of education and relevant experience.

 - Preferred: An advanced degree in one of the scientific disciplines listed above and/or MBA and/or JD.
 Business development and/or licensing experience in either industry or academia, including negotiation of IP agreements.

 Knowledge, Skills and Abilities: